Mac Davis, singer-songwriter who blended country and pop, dies at 78

 “They had dirt streets and broken glass everywhere,” he told American Songwriter magazine.
 “I couldn’t understand how these kids could run around barefoot on all that broken glass; I was wondering why they had to live that way and I lived another way.”

-While writing for Presley, Mr. Davis began performing his own music on TV variety shows, playing songs like “Whoever Finds This, I Love You” and “Stop and Smell the Roses” on programs hosted by Campbell, the Smothers Brothers and Johnny Cash.
+While writing for Presley, Mr. Davis began performing his own music on TV variety shows.
 His song “I Believe in Music” climbed the pop charts after it was covered by the band Gallery, and in 1972 Mr. Davis broke through with “Baby Don’t Get Hooked on Me.”

 As Mr. Davis told the story, he wrote the song after his producer, Rick Hall, asked him to craft “a ‘hook’ song, one with a repeat phrase which is singles oriented.”
 As a joke, he took the prompt literally, suggesting the line, “Don’t get hooked on me.”
 Hall urged him to go into the recording studio immediately.

-“The band made up a skeleton chord progression, I write the song that night and we cut it the next day,” Mr. Davis later told Billboard magazine.
-“I thought it was super-egotistical and pretentious, but Columbia released it as a single anyway.”
-Opening with lines like, “I ain’t ready for no family ties; nobody’s gonna hurry me,” it went to No. 1 for three weeks.
+It went to No. 1 for three weeks.

-Mr. Davis had a wry sense of humor that helped him jump from music to film and television, including in an episode of “The Muppet Show” in which he performed “Baby Don’t Get Hooked on Me” as a duet with Miss Piggy, sitting on an enormous fishing hook while tropical fish puppets swam in the background.

-He later lent his voice to characters in the animated TV series “King of the Hill,” played country singer Rodney Carrington’s father-in-law on the ABC sitcom “Rodney” and appeared in movies such as “North Dallas Forty” (1979), based on a best-selling novel by former Dallas Cowboys receiver Peter Gent.
+Mr. Davis had a wry sense of humor that helped him jump from music to film and television.
+He lent his voice to characters in the animated TV series “King of the Hill,” played country singer Rodney Carrington’s father-in-law on the ABC sitcom “Rodney” and appeared in movies such as “North Dallas Forty” (1979), based on a best-selling novel by former Dallas Cowboys wide receiver Peter Gent.

 Examining the decadent, drug-fueled exploits of a pro football team, “North Dallas Forty” starred Nick Nolte as a receiver modeled on Gent, with Mr. Davis as a quarterback who mirrored Cowboys star Don Meredith.
-He said he gained 20 pounds in a month to play the part, and “did most of the throwing” in the football scenes.

-Mr. Davis played the role “expertly,” wrote New York Times movie critic Janet Maslin.
-Reviewing his next film, the 1980 comedy “Cheaper to Keep Her,” she wrote that “Mr. Davis, while no real actor, is a movie natural.
-He’s good-natured, recognizable and easy to like.”

-His Hollywood career cratered after “The Sting II” (1983), a disastrous follow-up to the Paul Newman and Robert Redford caper film, and Mr. Davis went into early retirement a few years later.
+But his Hollywood career cratered after “The Sting II” (1983), a disastrous follow-up to the Paul Newman and Robert Redford caper film, and Mr. Davis went into early retirement a few years later.
 He battled alcoholism before making his way to Broadway in 1992, taking over the title role in the musical “Will Rogers Follies.”

 “When I look back, my life has been a succession of struggle, struggle, struggle, then go right to the top,” he told the New York Daily News.
 Mr. Davis, who joined the cast as a replacement for Keith Carradine, called his star turn “the biggest turnaround in my life,” following three years in which he improved his golf game, fell deeper into whiskey and finally checked himself into the Betty Ford Center.